geekdevs/sftw/README.md

     $ ./scripts/sftw point-to 5 --host myhost --user myuser --pass mypass --db mydb --path ./scripts/migrations --namespace Ooga/Db/Migrations

+If you want to wrap the entire migration in a transaction, then use the `--useTransaction` option:

+    $ ./scripts/sftw latest --host myhost --user myuser --pass mypass --db mydb --path ./scripts/migrations --namespace Ooga/Db/Migrations --useTransaction

+The --useTransaction option is unset/false by default since some engines do not support it.

 **Note:** Depending upon how you write your migrations, schema upgrades and rollbacks can be "data destructive".
 This is especially true of `ADD/DROP TABLE` and `ALTER TABLE ADD/DROP COLUMN` calls, but is even true when merely changing the format of a column.